Back to Blog

 The project of addressing college-specific essay prompts can feel daunting, but your responses really are a great opportunity to share more of your story with admissions officers.
 In the spirit of sharing, here are some of our favorite resources:

 • Yale’s excellent “Inside the Admissions Office” podcast devoted an episode to college-specific essays.
-It’s fascinating to hear three admissions officers discuss why they ask these additional questions (hint: it’s not to annoy applicants).
+It’s fascinating to hear three admissions officers discuss why they ask these additional questions (turns out it’s not to annoy applicants).
 As one says, “We want to provide as many chances as we can for the student to help us meet them.”
 We think students applying to any college that has supplemental essays will find listening to be a reassuring and informative use of 27 minutes.

 The Supplements Launch is our strategic program for the college applicant who is ready to identify topics for college-specific essays and to begin drafting.
-We also work with students on supplement essays through Draft Feedback Sessions and E-Feedback.
+We also work with students on supplement essays through Feedback Sessions and E-Feedback.

 Contact us Request Fees